minhdang241/minhdang241.github.io/posts/2024-05-27-DatabaseSystemConcept.md

 # Chapter 13
 > Database is stored as a collection of files.
 Each file is a sequence of records.
 A record is a sequence of fields.
+>
+## Page
+There are three notions of pages in DBMS:
+- Hardware page (4KB)
+- OS page (4KB)
+- DBMS page (512B-32KB)
+> A hardware page is the largest block that the disk can assure an atomic write.

 ## Fixed-length records
 Assumption:
 - Record size is fixed.